-- Non-Interference with Employees.
-In making any inspection of the 7.1.4 Facility, personnel of the Department shall not interfere with the performance of duties by employees of the Facility by direct interaction with Facility employees.
-Upon reasonable request therefor, the Tribe shall use its best efforts to make Facility employees available for confidential interviews by Department personnel at all reasonable times when the Facility is open for business; provided that a representative of the Tribal Gaming Agency shall be notified and may attend such interviews, but upon the request of the Department's agent all other persons shall be Nothing herein shall be construed to preclude the excluded.
-Department from interviewing Facility employees who are agreeable thereto after work outside the workplace and outside the presence of tribal officials, nor shall anything herein be construed to preclude the auditors from requesting books, Department's records, information from Facility employees with responsibility for such books, records, or other information. - 7.2 Tribal Badges.
+- 7.1.4 Non-Interference with Employees.
+In making any inspection of the Facility, personnel of the Department shall not interfere with the performance of duties by employees of the Facility by direct interaction with Facility employees.
+Upon reasonable request therefor, the Tribe shall use its best efforts to make Facility employees available for confidential interviews by Department personnel at all reasonable times when the Facility is open for business; provided that the Facility's Chief Executive Officer shall be notified and may attend such interviews, but upon the request of the Department's agent all other persons shall be excluded.
+If there is no Chief Executive Officer or he or she is not available, the Tribal Gaming Agency shall be so notified.
+Nothing herein shall be construed to preclude the Department from interviewing Facility employees who are agreeable thereto after work outside the workplace and outside the presence of tribal officials, nor shall anything herein be construed to preclude the Department's auditors from requesting books, records, or information from Facility employees with responsibility for such books, records, or other information. - 7.2 Tribal Badges.
 There shall be no obligation that a duly authorized agent or representative of the Division provide a facially valid identification badge issued by the Tribe in accordance with subsections 7.1.2.1.D(2) or 7.1.2.2.D or 7.1.2.7, unless (A) the Tribe gives written notice to the Division that it seeks to have the agents and representatives of the Division show such badges pursuant to those subsections and (B) thirty (30) days prior to the effective date of the notice the Tribe delivers to the Division ten (10) identification badges to be used by authorized Department personnel in carrying out their duties under this Article.
 Such identification badges shall be made of a durable material permitting repeat uses of the badge.
-In the event the Tribe makes changes in identification badges, and not less than thirty (30) days before the effective date of those changes, the Tribe shall forthwith deliver ten (10) new badges to the Division for use by authorized personnel.
-Failure by the Tribe to deliver currently recognized identification badges to the Division shall constitute justification for authorized personnel to enter upon public and non-public areas of the Facility with Department identification alone.
+In the event the Tribe makes changes in identification badges, and not less than thirty (30) days before the effective date of those changes, the Tribe shall forthwith deliver ten (10) new badges to the Division for use by authorized Failure by the Tribe to deliver currently recognized personnel. identification badges to the Division shall constitute justification for authorized personnel to enter upon public and non-public areas of the Facility with Department identification alone.
 The Division shall ensure that identification badges supplied by the Tribe are kept in a secure place and are distributed only to authorized Department personnel for use in carrying out its duties or powers under this Compact.